BACKGROUND

 OBJECTIVE

-The objective of this research is to develop a user-friendly guidebook for maintenance practitioners on the use of performance-based management (PBM) strategies in maintenance.
-The guidebook will include tools to help agencies address issues that hinder their use of MQA programs, implementation and how successful adopters overcame those issues, and training materials suitable for online delivery.
+The objective of this research was to develop a user-friendly guidebook for maintenance practitioners on the use of performance-based management (PBM) strategies in maintenance.
+The guidebook will include tools to help agencies address issues that hinder their use of MQA programs, implementation, and how successful adopters overcame those issues, and training materials suitable for online delivery.

 -